Remote work seems like the solution for every geographically-independent startup, and why wouldn’t it be?

 Team members have to make adjustments to the way they work together.
-Adapting to remote work staples like daily/weekly standup meetings via video conferences, more stringent deadlines and more self-reliance on task delegation requires buy-in from your team.
+Remote work staples like daily/weekly standup meetings via video conferences, more stringent deadlines, and more self-reliance on task delegation all require buy-in from your team.

 Here’s a quick look at what remote employees attribute their success to:

 Maria Margarida is a Product Designer at Drover and attributes her success within a remote team to open communication, thorough documentation, picking the right tools, organizational transparency, and a healthy work-life balance.